China–Mongolia relations: Recent period

 In the post-Cold War era, China has taken major steps to normalise its relationship with Mongolia, emphasizing its respect for Mongolia's sovereignty and independence.
 In 1994, Chinese Premier Li Peng signed a treaty of friendship and cooperation.
 China has become Mongolia's biggest trade partner and source of foreign investment.
 Bilateral trade reached US$1.13 billion by the first nine months of 2007, registering an increase of 90% from 2006.
 China offered Mongolia permission to use the Port of Tianjin, allowing access to trade within the Asia Pacific region.
 China also expanded its investments in Mongolia's mining industries, giving it access to the country's natural resources.

 Mongolia participates in the Belt and Road Initiative.
 The BRI has been an important factor in the growing Mongolian view that China is an economic partner rather than a threat to its territorial integrity.
 Mongolia cooperates in the development of the China-Mongolia-Russia Economic Corridor, one of the six major land corridors of the BRI.
 In January 2024, Mongolia stated that it seeks to institute a summit where the three countries can further develop economic opportunities, including the corridor.

 In January 2024, Mongolian Prime Minister Luvsannamsrai Oyun-Erdene described relations between Mongolia and China as at their highest level and described the two countries as working towards a comprehensive strategic partnership.

 The Gashuunsukhait–Gantsmod railway is a 19.5 km cross-border extension of the existing Sino-Mongolian rail network, first proposed in 2009.
 In May 2025, Mongolia's parliament ratified a strategic partnership with China to construct the link, work formally beginning on 14 May 2025, with the aim of eliminating the need for truck haulage across the border.
 Once operational, the new connection was expected to increase annual coal transport capacity by 30 million tonnes, facilitate the expansion of the Tavan Tolgoi coal mine, and, if later integrated with the Khangi–Mandal and Shiveekhüren–Sekhen crossings, could raise Mongolia's total coal-export capacity to 120 million tonnes by 2030.
 Construction was set to be overseen by Mongolia's state-owned Erdenes-Tavantolgoi JSC and China Energy.

-Political relations
+Sovereignty issues

 Mongolia follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Mongolia also supports all efforts by the PRC to "achieve peaceful national reunification" and considers issues related to Hong Kong, Xinjiang and Tibet as internal affairs of China.